|Owlet Smart Sock||Snuza Hero||Angelcare|

 The Angelcare Movement and Sound Monitor offers a system designed to be used under the mattress of your child’s crib (or bassinet).
 A sensor pad placed underneath baby’s mattress provides adjustable levels of sensitivity that can detect even the smallest movements, such as breathing, while the unit left in the nursery doubles as a nightlight.
 A rechargeable base with a range of 820 feet alerts parents with alarms if no movement is detected for 20 seconds.

 The Angelcare system offers comfort to parents while baby is sleeping independently in another room.
 The system monitors movement and sound from baby’s room, and switches to battery backup mode if the power goes off.
 It also tracks nursery temperature and alerts parents if the room is too hot or cold, and can also be used with only the audio function.
-At Out of stock, the price-point is also relatively low, making for a more affordable choice.
+At $120.00, the price-point is also relatively low, making for a more affordable choice.

 This system is less versatile than other systems, since it must be used on a hard, flat surface and underneath only standard crib mattresses.
 The system isn’t easily portable, doesn’t work in many places baby may be, and while there is a battery backup for both the sensor and parent base, the units do use AC adapters, which means that while they will be underneath the mattress, there will be cords present in the crib, which may make some parents uncomfortable.